40Cakes/pokebot-gen3/Readme.md

 # 📖 Preamble

-Although the bot is essentially frame perfect, it will attempt to perform most actions as if a human were playing to make shiny hunts as representative as possible, for example:
+Although the bot is essentially frame perfect, (by default) it will attempt to perform most actions, as if a human were playing to make shiny hunts as representative as possible, some examples:
 - Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible
 - It's possible to peek inside un-hatched eggs to view stats and shininess as soon as they're received from the daycare, the bot will wait until the eggs are fully hatched before checking and logging
 - These are intentional design decisions, bot [cheats](https://github.com/40Cakes/pokebot-gen3#cheatsyml---cheats-config) can be used to bypass them (in most cases)